BuckeyeSoftware/rex/doc/RENDER.md

 Assertions can be triggered in the following cases:
 * Not all levels were written.
-* A depth, stencil or combined depth-stencil format was recorded and `k_attachment` was not used for type.
+* A depth, stencil or combined depth-stencil format was recorded and `ATTACHMENT` was not used for type.
-* An attempt was made to write or map a level when `k_attachment` was recorded as the type.
+* An attempt was made to write or map a level when `ATTACHMENT` was recorded as the type.
-* An attempt was made to write or map a level when `k_static` was recorded as the type after initialization.
+* An attempt was made to write or map a level when `STATIC` was recorded as the type after initialization.
 * An attempt was made to write or map a level that is out of bounds.
 * An attempt was made to write or map a level other than zero for a texture with no mipmaps.
 * An attempt was made to record dimensions that are greater than 4096 pixels in any dimension.